About Us

 • Generating lessons with multiple entry points.

-• Collaborating with other middle school teachers, educators, and specialist teachers to develop curriculum, plan trips and special projects, and solve problems.
+• Collaborating with other middle school teachers, educators, and specialist teachers to develop curriculum, plan special projects, and solve problems.

 • Working and communicating effectively with parents in formal and informal conferences, written reports, and newsletters.

-• Planning and staffing student educational trips (including overnight stay).
+• Staffing student educational trips (including overnight stay).

 • Supporting and following the school policies and procedures.